-If you’ve read some of our articles, then you know that All Systems Mechanical is a small, U.S. Veteran-Owned business located in Southern California, and we pride ourselves on giving straight, honest answers – we have built our reputation on it.
-A malfunctioning furnace might not be a big deal in Santa Clarita, California, but when you start moving up north it can be downright dangerous when a furnace won’t turn on.
-In fact, if you get far enough North and your furnace won’t turn on, you run the risk of all sorts of secondary problems such as frozen water lines and condensation problems (not to mention it’s just plain cold)!
-But don’t call your local furnace repairman just yet, because there are a couple of things that you can do to troubleshoot your furnace by yourself and avoid a pricy repair bill.
-In this article we will address the step-by-step troubleshooting process that you should use when your furnace won’t turn on, starting with the basics, and working our way up to more advanced furnace troubleshooting techniques.
+If your furnace won't turn on, it can be frustrating.
+If you’ve read some of our articles, then you know that ASM-air started as a small, U.S. Veteran-Owned business that built its reputation on giving straight, honest answers; this article will be no different.
+A malfunctioning furnace might not be a big deal in California, but when you start moving up north it can be downright dangerous when your furnace won’t turn on.
+In fact, if you get far enough north, you run the risk of all sorts of secondary problems, like frozen water lines and condensation problems (not to mention it’s just plain cold)!
+But don’t call your local furnace repairman just yet, because there are a couple of things that you can do to troubleshoot a furnace by yourself, and hopefully avoid a pricy repair bill.
+In this article we will address the step-by-step troubleshooting process that you can use when your furnace won’t turn on, starting with the basics, and working our way up to more advanced furnace troubleshooting techniques.

-Step 1: If Your Furnace Won’t Turn On, Check the Circuit Breakers.
+Step 1: If Your Furnace Won’t Turn On, Check the Circuit Breakers

-Think about it; electrical ignitors and various inputs into or out of your furnace’s thermostat all need power to run.
+Think about it; electrical ignitors and various inputs into your furnace thermostat all need power to run.
 The more advanced your system is, then the more susceptible your system is to power outages.
 Some of the newer smart thermostats are especially susceptible.